Orolia2s/ephemerides/formats.typ

 }

 = GPS
-#format("GPS/LNAV-L.yaml", notes: (
+#format("GPS/LNAV-L", notes: (
+	([GPS Time], [
+		The GPS Time (GPST) is a continuous time scale (no _leap seconds_) starting on (Sunday) January 6, 1980 at 00:00:00.

+		To compute the date from the LNAV-L message, two values are needed:
+		- the *week number (WN)* found in the subframe 1
+		- the *time of week (TOW)* found in the subframe header

+		The time of week is a count defined as the number of subframes that have been sent since the last Sunday, 00:00:00.
+		Each subframe spans *6 seconds*.\
+		The time of week is related to the _Z-count_, a count defined as the number of X1 epochs that have occurred since the last Sunday, 00:00:00.
+		An X1 epochs spans 1.5 seconds.
+		Therefore, 1 TOW count equals 4 Z-counts.

+		The week number is a count defined as the number of weeks that have occured since the zero time-point.
+		But this value is broadcast on 10 bits, meaning that every 1024 weeks (about 19.7 years) the transmitted value _rolls over_ to 0 again.
+		At the time of writing, the last rollover occurred on *(Sunday) April 7, 2019* at *00:00:00*.
+		The next one is planned on (Sunday) November 21, 2038 at 00:00:00.
+	]),
 	([`page_id` to documented page ID mapping], [
-		While the ICD mentions page IDs ranging from 1 to 25, the effectively transmitted IDs (in the `page_id` fields) range from 1 to 63.\
+		While the ICD mentions page IDs ranging from 1 to 25, the effectively transmitted IDs (in the `page_id` fields) range from 1 to 63.
-		The following table describes this mapping:

 		#let map = (
 			((1, 24), (1, 24)),
 			((25, 28), (2, 5)),